Calligula87/BG2V/README.md

-# Rapid Save Button: when executed it freezes for few second the game.
+### Rapid Save Button:
+when executed it freezes for few second the game.
 Please wait

+### Menu Buttons
-# Menu Buttons might require a second touch before entering the window.
+they might require a second touch before entering the window.
 Please let me know if struggling.
 I got used to.

 ## A small thought and AI disclaimer